 AIAG and VDA have collaborated to completely rewrite their Failure Mode and Effects Analysis (FMEA) manuals into a single AIAG & VDA FMEA Handbook, using a process-oriented approach to meet the requirements of both industry groups.
-The AIAG & VDA FMEA Handbook (first of the core tool series), is expected to be released in June 2019.
-This publication will replace the current AIAG FMEA Manual 4th Edition.
+The AIAG & VDA FMEA Handbook (first of the core tool series), was released in June 2019.
+This publication replaces the current AIAG FMEA Manual 4th Edition.
 The purpose of the FMEA is to take actions to eliminate or reduce failures, starting with the highest-priority ones.
 Failures are prioritized according to how serious their consequences are, how frequently they occur and how easily they can be detected.

 What’s different in the AIAG & VDA FMEA Handbook?